Spotted face of distant Pluto coming into focus

-CAPE CANAVERAL, Fla (Reuters) - NASA’s New Horizons spacecraft is closing fast on an unexpectedly spotted Pluto, the most distant planetary body ever explored.
+CAPE CANAVERAL, Fla.
+July 12 (Reuters) - NASA’s New Horizons spacecraft is closing fast on an unexpectedly spotted Pluto, the most distant planetary body ever explored.

 From New Horizon’s position more than 3 billion miles (4.88 billion km) from Earth, radio signals, traveling at the speed of light, take nearly four and a half hours to reach the ground.